arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Collections.md

 ArangoDB provides a
 [low-level API for managing collections](../../DataModeling/Collections/DatabaseMethods.md) via [the `db` object](../../Appendix/References/DBObject.md).
-These APIs are not very useful for most application logic but are allow you to create and destroy collections in your
+These APIs are not very useful for most application logic but allow you to create and destroy collections in your
 [lifecycle scripts and migrations](Scripts.md#lifecycle-scripts).